UNDP-Accelerator-Labs/blog-scraper/README.md

     NODE_ENV='local'
     ```
 5. Start the application: Run `npm start` to start the application.
-6. Update blog records: To update the blog records, run `npm run updateRecords`.
+6. Update blog records: To update the blog with null records, you can access the endpoint via `/update-null-blogs`.
-7. Update ISO3 codes: To update the ISO3 codes of records, run `npm run updateIso3Record`.
+7. Update ISO3 codes: To update the ISO3 codes of records, you can access the endpoint via `/update-iso3-codes`.
-8. Extract articles for missing URLs: To extract articles of countries that do not have records in the Blog DB, run `npm run updateMissingUrls`.
+8. Extract articles for missing URLs: To extract articles of countries that do not have records in the Blog DB, you can access the endpoint via `/update-missing-countries`.
 9. Update search keywords or taxonomy: Edit the `searchTerm.js` file to update the search keywords or taxonomy.
+10. You can also intiate the blog scrapper via an endpoint `/initialize`.

 ## License